jduimovich/kubelinter-sarif-poc/README.md

-"# kubelinter-sarif-poc"
+# kubelinter-sarif-poc

 This demo uses kubelinter to detect errors in deployment manifests.
-This output is parsed and converted to json / sarif format for use in IDE and Github Actions tools
+This output is parsed and converted to json / sarif format for use in IDEs and Github Actions Integrations

 To run the demo use
 ```